Api reference

 |

-If set, will be used instead of the blocked movement's original source type's source rules.
+If set, will be used instead of the blocked movement's original source type's source rules and persisted for future retries.
 Defaults to None. |

 None